StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### min_compaction_failure_interval_sec

 - **Default:** 120 seconds
-- **Description:** The minimum time interval that a Tablet Compaction can be scheduled since the last compaction failure.
+- **Description:** The minimum interval at which to a tablet compaction can be scheduled since the previous compaction failure.

 #### max_compaction_concurrency

 - **Default:** -1
-- **Description:** The maximum concurrency of compactions (both Base Compaction and Cumulative Compaction).
-The value -1 indicates that no limit is imposed on the concurrency.
+- **Description:** The maximum concurrency of compactions (including both Base Compaction and Cumulative Compaction).
+The value `-1` indicates that no limit is imposed on the concurrency.

 #### periodic_counter_update_period_ms